kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 This should be familiar from Node.js projects.
 Our NPM dependencies will be added here.

 * `project.clj`
 This file is the ClojureScript project configuration file.
 This is ClojureScripts version of package.json.
 This is where we configure Clojure dependencies and compilation targets.
-This file also contains project details like title and description.
+This file also contains project details such as title and description.

 * `figwheel.js`
 This file is specific to Figweel projects.
 It is the bootstrap file for our project.
 It points Figwheel to our source code so that it can monitor it for updates.
 We'll be running it with `node figwheel.js`